websauna/websauna/docs/source/tutorials/deployment/letsencrypt.rst

 Installation
 ============

+You need ``ansible-letsencrypt`` role that is known to be compatible with Websauna playbook.
 In the folder where you have ``playbook.yml`` file create or append  ``requirements.yml`` with the contents:

 .. code-block:: yaml

     - src: git+https://github.com/websauna/ansible-letsencrypt.git
       name: ansible-letsencrypt

-Then install the requirements:
+Then install the requirement:

 .. code-block:: console